 - Please note: Late milestones submissions will not be accepted.
 Final report and presentations will take place firmly on the scheduled date.
-No extensions will be possible. - If you have serious medical or compassionate grounds for an extension, you must take supporting documentation to the Academic Counselling unit of your faculty, who will contact the instructor.
+No extensions will be possible. - If you have serious medical or compassionate grounds for an extension, you must take supporting documentation to the Academic Counselling unit of your faculty for advice.